Tight triangulations of closed 3-manifolds: Examples

-\begin{definition} {\rm A pseudomanifold $Q$ of dimension $d+1$ is said to be {\em stacked} if all its faces of codimension (at least) two are in the boundary $\partial Q$.
-A pseudomanifold $P$ without boundary of dimension $d$ is said to be {\em stacked} if there is a stacked pseudomanifold $Q$ of dimension $d+1$ such that $P = \partial Q$.
-A pseudomanifold is said to be {\em locally stacked} if all its vertex links are stacked pseudomanifolds (with or without boundaries).} \end{definition}
+\begin{definition} {\rm A pseudo-manifold $Q$ of dimension $d+1$ is said to be {\em stacked} if all its faces of codimension (at least) two are in the boundary $\partial Q$.
+A pseudo-manifold $P$ without boundary of dimension $d$ is said to be {\em stacked} if there is a stacked pseudo-manifold $Q$ of dimension $d+1$ such that $P = \partial Q$.
+A pseudo-manifold is said to be {\em locally stacked} if all its vertex links are stacked pseudo-manifolds (with or without boundaries).} \end{definition}